Fokoue22/ANSIBLE-Project-on-AWS/README.md

 # ANSIBLE-Project-on-AWS
-This repo will contain all ansible playbook project use for AWS
+This repo contain all ansible playbook project for AWS

 # Ansible Playbook Project1
 Setup an Ansible cluster with the controller running on Amazon Linux 2 and the 4 nodes in which 2 running on Amazon linux and 2 running on ubuntu.